achursin1986/isis-mocker/README.md

 libc6 (>= 2.14), libgcc-s1 (>= 3.0), libstdc++6 (>= 9)

 Jun 2023.
 Application isis-mocker is an Open Source software.
 It is distributed under the terms of the MIT license.
+CLI lib uses Boost license.